ShreyashTelang/Sales-Revenue-Analysis-Dashboard/README.md

 ---

-# 👨‍💻 Author
+# Author

 **Shreyash Telang**

-Computer Engineering Student | Aspiring Data Analyst
+Software Engineering Student | Aspiring Data Analyst

-## ⭐ If you found this project helpful, don't forget to give it a star!
+## If you found this project helpful, don't forget to give it a star!